-Whether they are online or offline, esthetician schools are accredited institutions that train students to become licensed beauty professionals.
+Whether they are online or offline, esthetician schools train students to become licensed beauty professionals.
 They are also sometimes known as esthetics schools.

 Rules and regulations regarding esthetician licensing vary from state to state.
 However, all good esthetician schools teach their students about anatomy, facial science, safety and sanitation, and skin sciences.
 Additionally, some schools may also teach their students about customer service, marketing, and salon management.

 All of these skills and theories can be taught and learned seamlessly online, though some applied training is also necessary. hybrid* programs allow modern students to get the best of both worlds: learning on their own time and practicing with experts when they are ready.

 It is important to note that esthetician schools do not teach students how to do hair, makeup, and perform other general cosmetic procedures.
 These treatments lie more in the domain of cosmetologists.
 Cosmetologists are general beauty experts, while estheticians are skincare specialists.

 What Are My Career Prospects After Completing Esthetician School Online?